-The Echo can create a to-do list for you, as well.
-If you want to add tasks to your to-do list on Amazon Echo, simply say “Add create website backup to my to-do list“, and Echo will add it to your to-do list.
+Alexa can also create to-do list for you.
+If you want to add tasks to your to-do list, simply say, “Add create website backup to my to-do list“, and Echo will add it to your to-do list.
 You can replace “create website backup” with the task that you want to add to your to-do list.

 Note: While the Echo can add items to your to-do list, you will have to go into the Alexa app to actually remove the items from your to-do list.

-You can also ask the Echo to read out your to-do list, by saying “Alexa, what’s on my to-do list“.
+You can also ask Alexa to read out your to-do list, by saying, “Alexa, what’s on my to-do list“.
 Echo will read out all the tasks that you have added to your to-do list.

 Another variation of this command is “Alexa, read my to-do list“.

-Another list that the Echo maintains for you, is a shopping list.
-You can add items that you need to buy in the Echo by saying “Alexa, add bread to my shopping list“, and Echo will add it to your shopping list.
+Another list that Alexa can maintain for you is a shopping list.
+You can add items that you need to buy by saying, “Alexa, add bread to my shopping list“, and Alexa will add it to your shopping list.

 Note: You will have to go into the Alexa app to actually check items off your shopping list.

-If you want to know all the items that are on your shopping list, you can ask Echo to read them out to you by saying “Alexa, what’s on my Shopping List?”
+If you want to know all the items that are on your shopping list, you can say, “Alexa, what’s on my Shopping List?”

 Another variation of this command is “Alexa, read my shopping list“.